Kptainflintt/ArpScan/README.md

 # ArpScan
 Scanning network with UDP request and ARP

-Thanks to @mdjx for is base script
+Thanks to @mdjx for his base script

 The purpose of this script (currently in v0.1) is to scan network for hosts using UDP and ARP cache in order not to miss guests not responding to the ping